Water Sport

 Learn More

 Magnet fishing is just what it sounds like: fishing with high-powered magnets instead of bait.
-It's grown in popularity during the COVID-19 pandemic but why?
+It's grown in popularity over the last few years, but why?
 And what exactly are people fishing for?

 The North Shore is known as the "Seven Mile Miracle" because of the epic surfing within a 7-mile stretch.
 It's also where the Triple Crown of Surfing competition runs from Dec.
 21 until Jan.
 21, 2022.